lightning/bolts/02-peer-protocol.md

   - wait until the funding transaction has reached `minimum_depth` before sending this message.
-  - set `next_per_commitment_point` to the per-commitment point to be used for the following commitment transaction, derived as specified in [BOLT #3](03-transactions.md#per-commitment-secret-requirements).
+  - set `next_per_commitment_point` to the per-commitment point to be used for commitment transaction #1, derived as specified in [BOLT #3](03-transactions.md#per-commitment-secret-requirements).
+  - if `option_scid_alias` was negotiated:
+    - SHOULD set `short_channel_id` `alias`.
+    - if it sets `alias`:
+      - MUST set `alias` to a value not related to the real `short_channel_id`.
+      - MUST NOT send the same `alias` for multiple peers.
+      - MUST always recognize the `alias` as a `short_channel_id` for incoming HTLCs to this channel.
+      - MAY send multiple `funding_locked` messages with different `alias` values.
+  - otherwise:
+    - MUST wait until the funding transaction has reached `minimum_depth` before sending this message.

+The receiver:
+- MAY use any of the `alias` it received in BOLT 11 `r` fields.
+- if it received at least one `alias`:
+    - MUST NOT use the real `short_channel_id` in BOLT 11 `r` fields.

 A non-funding node (fundee):
   - SHOULD forget the channel if it does not see the correct funding transaction after a timeout of 2016 blocks.

 From the point of waiting for `funding_locked` onward, either node MAY fail the channel if it does not receive a required response from the